paul-wieland/aws-tts/README.md

 > **Note:** You must be logged in with the AWS CLI before running this tool.

-If you're not already authenticated, you can do so with:

 ## 🛠️ Technologies Used

 - **Node.js** with TypeScript